CDLUC3/ezid/doc/apidoc.2.rst

      Creator, title, publisher, and date citation metadata as mapped from the identifier's preferred metadata profile.

-   - erc.who, erc.what, erc.when

-     These columns return metadata bound to the eponymous elements, or metadata embedded in an ANVL document that is bound to the "erc" element.

    Continuing with the previous example, if the query parameters are

    ::